Nibelar/SpaceShoot/README.md

 Space - Shoot rockets

 ## Bugs and features
 The game has no additional bonuses, buffs, or extra enemies.
-It doesn't feature any music or sound effect at all.
+The game has fully implemented sound effects for player and enemies.

+*To play background music, You need to change browser's permissions to allow audio access.*

 Most sound effects are extracted from [FreeSound](https://freesound.org/)